 2. Stay at Eco-Friendly Accommodation

-Making informed choices about where you stay is a key step in becoming a sustainable traveller.
+Making informed choices about where you stay is a key step in becoming a green traveller.
 Instead of opting for the most appealing tourist hotel, prioritise finding good-quality accommodation that also works to protect the environment.

 A growing number of hotels have begun to adopt eco-friendly practices such as recycling programs, energy efficient lighting and water conservation schemes.
 These hotels are making a positive difference for the environment, so it’s important to support them whenever possible.